andrewgioia/blog/content/posts/20-07-09-facebook.md

 This alone is a win, but the further pipedream would be to decentralize them so that the current monopolies are one of many different ways to access content on a federated protocol.
 Or, at the very least, offload centralized censorship to local groups or client devices.

-### Social media is a toy and we should treat it that way
+### Social media is a toy and we should treat it that way {#fun}

 Facebook, Twitter, YouTube, and Reddit created incredibly engaging social experiences.
 They no doubt continue to exploit human pyschology to do so but nevertheless they've succeeded many times over in creating global communities that keep people coming back _a lot_.
 While they became incredibly popular, however, their authority somehow also grew with them and we've completely forgotten their founding as fun social activities. **This was a huge mistake.**

 These sites are fun to use but are woefully inadequate as "serious" communication tools; treating them as such and censoring content so that they can remain authoritative is a fool's errand.
 Re-framing them as social websites that [journalists no longer consider authoritative sources of news](https://www.cjr.org/the_media_today/journalists-on-twitter-study.php) and opinion removes much of the pressure they have to censor and regulate speech.
-If users stop taking it _so_ seriously the radicalizing and outrage and demands and vitriol wither.
+If users stop taking it _so_ seriously, the radicalizing and outrage and demands and vitriol wither.
 If advertisers stop taking it _so_ seriously and bending the knee to every outrage or protest, the tiny demand-making minority's undue influence also withers.

 Delegating responsibility to maintain order onto the small local communities within them also relieves significant pressure.
 Reducing, instead of _maximizing_, the degrees of relationships from whom users see content keeps it more _social_ and help vastly improve the serious lack of mutual respect and basic decorum in online communication.
 Seeing it as fun might also help us to not get offended over everything we see.

 No one petitions Snapchat or Discord or even Instagram to censor speech, in large part because they're still seen as fun, local, and social&mdash;not broad authoritative sources of information where our _president_ feels the need to make official announcements.

-### Decentralization, though a pipedream, is the true fix
+### Decentralization, though a pipedream, is the true fix {#decentralization}

 When Grandpa forwards an offensive email, Email, Inc. doesn't ban him from Email.
 We delete the email at first and if he starts to become too annoying we filter them, tell him to stop, or block him on our personal block list.